BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 ## Step 9: return address stack

-There is a reasonably way of gaining more performance by optimizing the `JALR` instruction, used to implement function calls.
+There is a reasonably easy way of gaining more performance by optimizing the `JALR` instruction, used to implement function calls.
 The idea is to have in the processor a small stack (the Return Address Stack, or RAS for short), typically of depth 4.
 Each time a function call is detected, the address of the function is pushed to the top